DataFire/Integrations/integrations/generated/google_genomics/README.md

   * name `string`: The display name of the program.
 This is typically the colloquial name of
   * prevProgramId `string`: The ID of the program run before this one.
   * version `string`: The version of the program run.

+### PullStartedEvent
+* PullStartedEvent `object`: This event is generated when the worker starts pulling an image.
+  * imageUri `string`: The URI of the image that was pulled.

+### PullStoppedEvent
+* PullStoppedEvent `object`: This event is generated when the worker stops pulling an image.
+  * imageUri `string`: The URI of the image that was pulled.

 ### Range
 * Range `object`: A 0-based half-open genomic coordinate range for search requests.